arimorc/air-react-forms/README.md

 > <u>Note:</u> Validation rules provided to the `useCheckboxGroup` hook are applied to the group **as a whole**, not on each checkbox individually.

-The result forwarded to you submit callback method will have the following shape
+The result forwarded to your submit callback method will have the following shape
 ```js
 {
   checkboxGroupName: {